-The Learning Support Coordinator is a member of the Puketeraki Kāhui Ako Learning Support Team.
-The Kāhui Ako Management Team may in the future determine, based on need, that there is a need to allocate this support / position to work with other schools within the Kāhui Ako.
+While the Learning Support Coordinator is employed by Rangiora High School, the Learning Support Coordinator is a member of the Puketeraki Kahui Ako Learning Support Team.
+The Kahui Ako Management Team may in the future determine, based on need, that there is a need to allocate this support / position to work with other schools within the Kahui Ako.

-The LSCs will work closely with the Ministry's Learning Support Facilitators through the Learning Support Delivery Model (LSDM) to help build core capability to support the range of identified needs and to connect with a range of specialist supports and services, such as Resource Teachers, and those provided by other agencies, such as Oranga Tamariki - Ministry for Children, and community organisations.
-LSCs will also work with a range of colleagues, including gifted coordinators and other professionals, and Special Education Needs Coordinators (SENCO) where such roles are retained by schools, as part of a kāhui ako learning support team
+The LSCs will work closely with the Ministry's Learning Support Facilitators through the Learning Support Delivery Model (LSDM) to help build core capability in schools to support the range of identified needs and to connect with a range of specialist supports and services, such as Resource Teachers, and those provided by other agencies, such as Oranga Tamariki - Ministry for Children, and community organisations.
+LSCs will also work with a range of colleagues, including gifted coordinators and other professionals, and Special Education Needs Coordinators (SENCO) where such roles are retained by schools, as part of a cluster's learning support team